domitix/CleverWeather/README.md

 # CleverWeather
-## is an IoT app that allows you to create random values, send them to your Azure IoT hub and visualize them.
+#### IoT app that allows you to create random values, send them to your Azure IoT hub and visualize them.

 ## Important elements of the repository